srmocher/Node-Weighted-Steiner-Problem/README.md

 Extending below O(logn) approximation to multi-level graph representation with nested terminal sets. https://www.sciencedirect.com/science/article/pii/S0196677485710292

+Update: Implemented and tested successfully for graphs with upto 6 levels and 5000 nodes.
+The complexity depends on the number of terminals at the bottom level.

 ## 2. Shortest path heuristic (H1)
 Steps:
  * Find shortest paths between all pairs of terminals. (short in terms of total path cost)